 Further, we highlight below instance of non-compliance with the requirements of the Regulations as reflected in the paragraph reference where it is stated in Statement of Compliance:

+Paragraph Description

-Paragraph h Description 2 The independent directors of the Company should be three while there is only one The independent directors of the Company should be three while there is on independent director of the Company.
+0 The independent directors of the Company should be three while there is only one

+independent director of the Company.

 Junaidy Shoail Asad Chartered Accountants

 Lahore.